seiyria/seiyria.github.io/_posts/2018-03-25-performance-in-gamedev.md

 Popped it in, rewrote some code, and now everything is running way better.
 I don't have actual numbers, but players reported 2x faster speed (at least, it was that noticeable) with the first update - this was just one change.
 Today, I did a deeper dive and found some other functions that iterate over everything, fixed them, and I'm looking forward to hearing about the result.

 Anyway, if you're making a multiplayer game that depends on anything spatial, you should probably consider using a data structure that facilitiates spatial searching.
 In every case I'm sure it will be faster than an O(N) loop hundreds of times a second.
+It's incredibly obvious in hindsight and should go without saying, but here's to the people like me that need a reminder.